 The PDU Set Integrated Handling Information (PSIHI) indicates whether all PDUs of the PDU Set are needed for the usage of the PDU Set by the application layer in the receiver side.
 PSIHI is an optional parameter.

+5.7.7.X PDU Set Importance Based Handling Indication

+As described in 5.37.5, the NG-RAN may use the Priority Level (see clause 5.7.3.3) across QoS Flows and PDU Set Importance within a QoS Flow for PDU Set level packet discarding in presence of congestion.
+The PDU Set Importance Based Handling Indication is provided by the SMF to indicate the NG RAN to perform PDU Set Importance based handling based on the PDU Set Importance in the GTP-U header.